weixian-zhang/FoodTruckJunkie/README.md

   If in future there are integrations with external systems and integration tests are to be conducted.
   Testing becomes more tricky as each dev team may need to wait for each other's integration endpoint to be ready before integration tests can occur.
   In this case we can explore using [Pact](https://docs.pact.io/), a consumer-driven integration test tool that mocks external endpoints by specifying a "contract".
   A contract makes up of Endpoint Url, input parameters and data types, and return data and data type.
-So as long as both parties follows the Api interface contract",   testing against a Mocked API that adheres to the contarct is the same as testing against the real external API.
+So as long as both parties follows the Api interface contract,     testing against a Mocked API that adheres to the contract is the same as testing against the real external API.
-* Load Tests - [Artillery](https://www.artillery.io/docs/guides/getting-started/core-concepts#test-definitions) can also be used for load testing by increaing the       number of "virtual-users"
+* Load Tests - [Artillery](https://www.artillery.io/docs/guides/getting-started/core-concepts#test-definitions) can also be used for load testing by increasing the       number of "virtual-users"
-* Fuzz Test - As mentioned, we could explore Grammer-based Fuzzing to generate templatized inputs to Web APIs to effectively find bugs and security vulnerability.
+* Fuzz Test - As mentioned, we could explore Grammer-based Fuzzing to generate templatized inputs to Web APIs, to find bugs and security vulnerability.

 <br />
 <br />